kingargyle/CryodexSource/README.md

 This will build the Cryodex jar from the latest source, you will find the output in the target directory.

+### Running Cryodex

+Maven can be used to run Cryodex as well.
+The Maven Wrapper has been provided for convenience.

+    ./mvnw package -Prun

+This will build Cryodex and then run it.

 ## History